Should I Use My Web Clock for Time and Attendance?

 Enterprise solutions of all stripes, time and attendance solutions included, are adding mobile apps into their offerings.
 The seeming benefit for companies is clear – always on/always available employees.
-However, companies quickly realize there are real issues to sort out before relying on mobile apps for employees to complete needed tasks, even the task of time and attendance tracking.
+However, companies quickly realize there are real issues to sort out before relying on mobile apps and web clocks for employees to complete needed tasks, even the task of time and attendance tracking.

 The sticky legal issues

 Each state has its own laws regarding whether a company can mandate employees to use their personal devices for work tasks or to download work-related apps onto their mobile devices.
 Many labor contracts also include specific restrictions.
 Companies can avoid these personal device restrictions by providing workers with company-owned mobile devices.